AaronAmberman/WPF.InternalDialogs/README.md

     - This is a message box that is an internal dialog.
 - **ProgressInternalDialog**
     - This class display a simple message with a progress bar.

+### Class Overviews
+- **InternalDialog**
+    - *CloseFocusBehavior* - Gets or sets the behavior to take when closing the dialog in regards to setting focus to content underneath.
+    - *CloseOnEscape* - Gets or sets whether or not the dialog will close on escape key up.
+Default is true.
+    - *ContentPadding* - Gets or sets the padding for the content inside the border.
+    - *CornerRadius* - Gets or sets the corner radius for the border.
+    - *FocusParent* - Gets or sets the UIElement used to borrow focus from / pass focus back to upon open / close (Visibility.Visible / Visibility.Collapsed).
+Not the IInputElement from Keyboard.FocusedElement. **Generally a root Grid, Panel or Border**.
+This UIElement is not used for positioning.
+UI placement is up to the front-end designer using the instance of InternalDialog.
+    - *IsModal* - Gets or sets whether or not the dialog will block upon opening (similar to ShowDialog vs Show).
+Default is false.
+    - *Result* - Gets or sets the result of the internal dialog.
+        - For example the MessageBoxInternalDialog will set this to OK, Cancel, Yes or No accordingly.
+- **MovableResizableInternalDialog**
+    - *AnswerAreaBackground* - Gets or sets the background for the answer area.
+        - This would be where the buttons are
+    - *AnswerAreaContent* - Gets or sets the answer area content.
+    - *CloseButtonStyle* - Gets or sets the style to use for the close button at the top right.
+    - *ContentBackground* - Gets or sets the background for the content part of the movable resizable internal dialog.
+Not the same as Background.
+    - *ResizableMaxHeight* - Gets or sets the movable resizable internal dialog maximum height.
+Default is 600.0.
+    - *ResizableMaxWidth* - Gets or sets the movable resizable internal dialog maximum width.
+Default is 800.0.
+    - *ResizableMinHeight* - Gets or sets the movable resizable internal dialog minimum height.
+Default is 50.0.
+    - *ResizableMinWidth* - Gets or sets the movable resizable internal dialog minimum width.
+Default is 100.0.
+    - *ResizeGripContent* - Gets or sets the content for the resize grip.
+Resize Grip is 18x18 and the top left slightly overlays the bottom right of the resizable area.
+Plan your visuals accordingly.
+There is also sometihng to know, the opacity for the whole resize grip area is .8 or 80% and on mouse over goes to 1.0 or 100%.
+This is so we can generically achieve a mouse over look.
+Plan your visuals accordingly.
+    - *ResizeGripCursor* - Gets or sets the cursor for the resize gripper.
+    - *ResizeGripVisibility* - Gets or sets the visibility of the resize grip.
+Visible = resizing enabled, Collapsed/Hidden = resizing disabled.
+    - *TitleBackground* - Gets or sets the background for the title area.
+    - *TitleContent* - Gets or sets the title content.
+The title content has IsHitTestVisible="False" set so the underlying Thumb can work.
+    - *TitleCursor* - Gets or sets the cursor for the title area.
+Default is Cursors.SizeNWSE.
+    - *TitleHorizontalAlignment* - Gets or sets the horizontal alignment of the title.